AzureKn1ght/WhizPlatform/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+The following video shows an example of a completed workflow.
+Starting from the homepage, to the freelancer applying for and completing a job, followed by confirmation and payment.

 https://user-images.githubusercontent.com/1888822/144605790-3a99a67b-d0dc-4bde-b6d5-1df770d6dc9b.mp4

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more information, please refer to the [FAQ](https://azurekn1ght.github.io/WhizPlatform/FAQ.html)_

 <p align="right">(<a href="#top">back to top</a>)</p>